premjivip/WDM_EXP1/README.md

   To Create Employee, Weather dataset in WEKA Data Mining and Analysis Tool and perform preprocessing
 ### PROCEDURE:
 1) Open Start -> Programs -> Accessories -> Notepad
-2) Type the following training data set with the help of Notepad for Employee Table.
+2) Type the following training data set with the help of Notepad for Employee Table
 ```
 --------------
 Employee Data